 Published Methodology

-Our screening methodology is published at 1328f.org/methodology and has been reviewed by faculty at UC Berkeley School of Law.
+Our screening methodology is published at 1328f.org/methodology.
+We have not undergone formal double-blind peer review.
 We welcome replication, critique, and extension.

 We believe that open methodology is as important as open data.
 If you find an error in our approach, we want to know about it.